Same-Day Payday Loans Up to $1,000

 How to Get a Payday Loan

 • Prepare your documents before you open the application.
 A government-issued photo ID, proof of income such as a recent pay stub or bank statement, and an active checking account.
-When you check your eligibility now, having these ready means the lender can make a decision without waiting on you.
-That difference often determines whether you get same-day funding or next-day.
+Having these ready means the lender can make a decision without waiting on you - and that difference often determines whether you get same-day funding or next-day.

-• Know where the repayment money is coming from before you borrow it.
-Not generally.
-Specifically.
-Which paycheck, which amount, what happens to your other bills after you make this payment.
-Borrowers who answer this question before signing rarely need a second loan.
+• Know exactly where the repayment money is coming from before you borrow.
+Not in general terms - specifically.
+Which paycheck, which amount, and what happens to your other bills after you make this payment.
+Borrowers who answer that question before signing rarely need a second loan.
 Those who skip it regularly do.

 How Fast Can You Get a Payday Loan?